 The Organ, installed in 1887 at a cost of £125, has one manual and seven stops.
 Built by Halmshaw & Sons of Birmingham, it was restored in 1964 by Geo.
 Osmond & Co. of Taunton.
 The Organ Screen was made out of panels taken from the 1849 pulpit.

 There are some fine memorials on the walls, some to members of notable Devon families connected with the parish.

 Outside the church, by the lychgate (built in 1860), a granite cross, erected by local subscription in 1920, commemorates the 13 men of the parish who died in the two world wars.

-The vestry contains an interesting churchwardens' chest made in 1838 of iron with three large locks, each with a corresponding key; it is inscribed
+Next to the Font is an interesting churchwardens’ chest made in 1838 of iron with three large locks, each with a corresponding key; it is inscribed

 LITTLE TORRINGTON REVD PETER GLUBB, RECTOR

 JNo.
 BOGER ESQr Churchwardens

 Originally, the Chest contained the church's Registers which date back to 1672, but all the older books are now kept with other records of the archdeaconry in the record office at Barnstaple.

 The Sandwell Security Safe, made by Thomas Withers & Sons Ltd of West Bromwich, was purchased in 1934 at a cost of £12.10.0.